 It is notable that the D7500 has a microphone port, which is missing on the E-M10 III.
 Such an external microphone input can help to substantially improve the quality of audio recordings when a good external microphone is used.

 The D7500 is a recent model that features in the current product line-up of Nikon.
-In contrast, the E-M10 III has been discontinued (but can be found pre-owned on eBay).
+In contrast, the E-M10 III has been discontinued (but can be found pre-owned on ebay).
 As a replacement in the same line of cameras, the E-M10 III was succeeded by the Olympus E-M10 IV.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Nikon D7500 Manual (free pdf) or the online Olympus E-M10 III Manual.
+Further information on the features and operation of the D7500 and E-M10 III can be found, respectively, in the Nikon D7500 Manual (free pdf) or the online Olympus E-M10 III Manual.

 So what is the bottom line?
 Which of the two cameras – the Nikon D7500 or the Olympus E-M10 III – has the upper hand?
 Is one clearly better than the other?
 A synthesis of the relative strong points of each of the models is listed below.